Introduction#

 • Your team is deeply invested in the CUDA C++ ecosystem

-Note: For algorithms requiring warp-level primitives or custom CUDA C++ kernels, cuTile Rust provides an Interoperability that lets you integrate pre-compiled kernels into the same async execution model.
+Note: For algorithms requiring warp-level primitives or custom CUDA C++ kernels, see Interoperability; custom kernels can participate in the same DeviceOp execution model as your tile kernels.

-Continue to learn about the Tile Programming Model or jump straight to the Tutorials.
+Continue to Thinking in Tiles, or jump straight to the Tutorials.